periodo/periodo-places/README.md

 1. extracting geometries of the administrative regions from the Natural Earth data (see [place-ids/syrian-governorates.json](place-ids/syrian-governorates.json) for details), and

 1. querying Wikidata for instances of [Q517351 governorate of Syria](https://www.wikidata.org/wiki/Q517351) to add the additional metadata required by the [Linked Places gazetteer format](https://github.com/LinkedPasts/linked-places#the-linked-places-format).

+### U.S. states gazetteer

+This gazetteer was created by:

+1. taking the [Natural Earth 1:10m cultural vectors](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/) for [U.S. states](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/) and

+1. the geometries for U.S. unincorporated territories extracted from the merged Natural Earth cultural vectors for countries and map units (see [above](#present-day-countries-gazetteer)), and then

+1. using the ISO 3166-2 (or, in the case of unincorporated territories, ISO 3166-1 alpha-2) codes from the Natural Earth data to query Wikidata for the additional metadata required by the [Linked Places gazetteer format](https://github.com/LinkedPasts/linked-places#the-linked-places-format).

+### World cities gazetteer

+This gazetteer was created by:

+1. finding PeriodO periods with cities in their spatial coverage descriptions, and then looking for close equivalents in Wikidata that are instances of [Q486972 human settlement](https://www.wikidata.org/wiki/Q486972), and then

+1. using the [Natural Earth 1:10m landscan urban areas](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-populated-places/) to derive geometries for these cities (see [place-ids/cities.json](place-ids/cities.json) for the mapping from Wikidata names to NE names).

 ### Historical places gazetteer